 - It has 4 LED switches: Caps Lock, Num Lock, Scroll Lock and Pause

 This version has numeric keypad that can be converted in navigation keys using Num-Lock switch.
+The keys are reorganized compared with a classic keyboard it is much more compact.

 Note: I will add more details about Unicode symbols created by each key.
 If you are interested in this keyboard please submit a support ticket or post a message on the forum with suggestions to improve the design.